mennonitengemeinde/church_site/README.md

 ```

 #### Install dependencies
-Make sure you activated the python virtual enviroment.
+Make sure you activated the python virtual environment.
 If you see (venv) then your good to continue.

 Install python packages: